Mahajanapadas

-The Mahājanapadas (Note: महाजनपद) were sixteen kingdoms and aristocratic republics that existed in ancient India from the sixth to fourth centuries BCE, during the second urbanisation period.The Mahajanapadas were 16 powerful kingdoms and republics in ancient India that existed between the 6th and 4th centuries BCE.
-They emerged from earlier settlements and were characterized by fortified capitals, centralized administration, and a shift toward urbanisation.
-Prominent examples include Magadha, Kosala, Avanti, and Kuru, and their territories extended from modern-day Afghanistan to the Godavari River.
+The Mahājanapadas (Note: महाजनपद) were sixteen kingdoms and aristocratic republics that existed in ancient India from the sixth to fourth centuries BCE, during the second urbanisation period.

 History

 The 6th–5th centuries BCE are often regarded as a major turning point in early Indian history.
-During this period, India's first large cities since the demise of the Indus Valley civilization arose.
-It was also the time of the rise of sramana movements (including Buddhism and Jainism), which challenged the religious orthodoxy of the Vedic period.
+During this period, India's first large cities since the demise of the Indus Valley Civilisation arose.
+It was also the time of the rise of śramaṇa movements (including Buddhism and Jainism), which challenged the religious orthodoxy of the Vedic period.

 Two of the Mahājanapadas were most probably gaṇasaṅghas (aristocratic republics), and others had forms of monarchy.
 Ancient Buddhist texts like the Anguttara Nikaya make frequent reference to sixteen great kingdoms and republics that had developed and flourished in a belt stretching from Gandhara in the northwest to Anga in the east to Asmaka in the southern part of the Indian subcontinent.
-They included parts of the trans-Vindhyan region, and all had developed prior to the rise of Buddhism in Ancient India.
+They included parts of the trans-Vindhyan region, and all had developed prior to the rise of Buddhism in ancient India.

 Archaeologically, this period has been identified as corresponding in part to the Northern Black Polished Ware culture.